Swaggyk15/SwaggyChess/README.md

 - open the project onto your java ide (I used IntelliJ for this!)
 - compile and run the Main.java file

+Credits/inspiration:
+- YouTube - RyiSnow (How to Code Chess in Java), was a fantastic beginner resource for learning how to develop a chess GUI especially for people like me, who are new to Java!